 We want to note that in-home healthcare professionals should perform at the same high quality of care that they would in a healthcare facility.
 They are often tasked with ensuring patients take their correct medications and doses throughout the day.
 A failure to do so properly could result in further harm to their patients.

 We know how scary it can be to go through a medication error made by a healthcare professional.
-If you have experienced this and need a medication error attorney in Philadelphia, contact the Weitz Firm today.
+If you have experienced this and need a medical malpractice attorney in Philadelphia, contact the Weitz Firm today.
 We know that these kinds of mistakes can harm your and make your medical condition worse.
 We want to help you recover compensation for your medical expenses and lost income if you miss work, but we will not stop there.
 We want you to receive payment for your pain and suffering as well a punitive damages against those responsible.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.